 Well, that’s about all you need to know!

 Save this to Pinterest and Share with Your Friends:

 Here’s the Recipe!

-- 6 medium waxy potatoes, peeled and cut into bite-sized pieces
+- 6 medium waxy potatoes (I used new potatoes), peeled and cut into bite-sized pieces

 - 1 1/2 teaspoons kosher salt, divided

 - 1 tablespoon of parsley leaves for optional garnish